eor/STARDUST/README.md

 ```bash
 make
 ```
 Don't mind the unused variable warnings.
-If you feel adventurous and want to change any of the setting in the header files or the want to play with different solvers (see, `Makefile`), make sure to recompile everything
+If you feel adventurous and want to change any of the setting in the header files or twant to play with different solvers (see, `Makefile`), make sure to recompile everything
 ```bash
 make clean && make
 ```